 7. Develop strong leaders.
 One of the benefits of startups is that employees often have no choice but to wear several hats.
 Supporting employees’ desires to explore different jobs within the organization builds great experience across the board, and it matches the best people to the best roles so you can build for the future.

-In our next post in this series we’ll discuss about the particularities of outsourcing tech for start-ups and how they’re needs can best be addressed.
+In our next post in this series we’ll discuss about the particularities of staff augmentation tech services for start-ups and how they’re needs can best be addressed.
 Stay tuned.